directus/directus/contributing.md

 [the core team](https://github.com/orgs/directus/people)'s discretion first.
 This is often due to a lack of detail, or lack of proven interest.

-Each Pull Request that comes in is required to resolve [an open Issue](https://github.com/directus/directus/issues).
+Each Pull Request that comes in is required to resolve [an open Issue](https://github.com/directus/directus/issues) that is labeled "Bug", "Improvement", or "New Feature".
 This ensures that any code change made implements a known actionable item, be it a feature or otherwise.

 ### Reporting Security Vulnerabilities